 WordPress in itself provides a lot of essential tools to build a website.
 And it all comes for free.
 However, website owners who are new to the game might feel a bit overwhelmed by the sheer amount of technicalities to take care of a functional and professional-looking website.

 Luckily for you, there are many hosting providers that offer services tailored to the WordPress system, ensuring a smooth website building and managing process.
-We at 10Web, for example, offer our managed WordPress hosting services for the low price of shared hosting.
+We at 10Web, for example, offer our automated WordPress hosting services, a high-caliber version of managed hosting, for the low price of shared hosting.

-Managed hosting spares all the trouble of dealing with the innate technicalities of owning a website.
+Automated hosting spares all the trouble of dealing with the innate technicalities of owning a website.
 Thanks to automation, the majority of elements of managing a website run automatically without you having to break a sweat.
-If all of this sounds Greek to you, check out this article to learn all about managed hosting and figure out if it’s the right choice for you.
+If all of this sounds Greek to you, check out this article to learn all about automated hosting and figure out if it’s the right choice for you.

 2. Huge Community